croct-tech/plug-js/docs/quick-start.md

 much more complicated than expected.

-That was the spark for creating the Contextual Query Language (CQL), an English-based language designed to abstract away from marketing, product, and development teams the complexities behind delivering personalized online experiences.
+That was the spark for creating the Contextual Query Language (CQL), an English-based language designed to abstract away from marketing, product, and development teams the complexities behind delivering personalized experiences online.

 CQL makes it easy for everyone to write simple or sophisticated conditions in plain English in such a way that developers can use it directly in the code without any additional step.